software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 Then, let's start our application and open <http://localhost:8080/v3/api-docs> in a browser.
 We should see the JSON formatted description of our REST API in the OpenAPI format.
 For a more user-friendly description, the Swagger documentation can be found at <http://localhost:8080/swagger-ui/index.html>.
 In the Swagger documentation, we can see a documentation for the REST controller classes.

-Let's have a look at the documentation for the `/api/messages/{id}` endpoint under the section named by the REST controller class.
+We can find documentation for each REST API endpoint under the section named by the REST controller class.
 We see all relevant information about the endpoint: the path, path parameters, and an example of the response.
 We can send a test request by clicking the "Try it out" button on the right.
 This is handy while we are exploring an API that we aren't familiar with.

 We can provide more details about the endpoints by using specific annotations for the controller classes and methods.
-For example, we can provide a better name and a description for the message API using the `@Tag` annotation:
+As an example, we could provide a better name and a description for the message API using the `@Tag` annotation:

 ```java
 @RestController